hplgit/MAlley-slide-templates/README.md

 user-friendly, and if slide elements are not perfectly postioned, it is easy to graphically move them the way you want.

+The support in interactive
-For slides with much mathematics and computer code, the support in interactive tools is modest.
+tools for slides with much mathematics and computer code is modest.
 There are LaTeX-based equation editors for PowerPoint and LibreOffce, but they are tedious to use for large amounts of formulas.
 Another (and often better)
 solution is to convert each formula to an online picture using